CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE.md

 # Build Options

-A full list of options supported by CMake, you may either run the `ccmake` or `cmake-gui` front-ends, or run `cmake` and open the generated `CMakeCache.txt` from the build directory in a text editor.
+For a full list of options supported by CMake, you may either run the `ccmake` or `cmake-gui` front-ends, or run `cmake` and open the generated `CMakeCache.txt` from the build directory in a text editor.

 ```
 $ cmake -DOPTION_NAME1=option_value1 [-DOPTION_NAME2=option_value2 [...]]